What is fatigue?

 - Avoid stress: Talk to friends and family about any worries you have and take time to enjoy yourself.
 Counselling may help if you’re finding it hard to cope.

-- Relaxation therapies may help, such as visualisation, yoga, meditation and acupuncture.
+- Relaxation therapies may help, such as visualisation, yoga and meditation.
 Your local cancer support centre may have sessions where you can learn these techniques.
 Free guided mediation videos are available online.

 - Sleep: If you are not sleeping well, try relaxation techniques and avoid stimulants like caffeine and alcohol before bedtime.